Geology – the bedrock of the operation

 “Per Geijer contains both hematite and magnetite.
 The hematite occurs mainly near the surface, while the magnetite is deeper down in the mineralisation,” says Jo Miles.

-“Hematite is often reddish.
-When we encounter more reddish core samples, this is often an indication that we are approaching the magnetite ore,” says Johan Hilmo.
+“When we see more reddish core samples, it often means we are nearing magnetite ore,” says Johan Hilmo.

 Unlike the Kiruna mine, which consists largely of pure magnetite, the composition of Per Geijer is much more complex.
 However, Per Geijer, just as the other deposits mined by LKAB, is a so-called apatite iron ore.
 This means that the ore has high phosphorus content; in the case of Per Geijer, a very high content.